Welcome to Mechanical Engineering Department

 To nurture a sense of life-long learning, social responsibility and care for environment.

 1. Completed 20 years successfully.

-2. The Post Graduation Course has been started in the year 2010.
+2. Started Post Graduation Course in the year 2010.

 3. Qualified, experienced, motivated and coordinated faculty.

 4. Well equipped and spacious laboratories with latest softwares, equipments and computers.

 7. Strong alumni linkage.

 8. Involvement of the faculty members in all activities organized by the Institute.

 The Department runs following Professional Chapters for Students: